mdx-dev/platform-code-test/README.md

 During Sprint Planning, you estimated the story to be between 1 and 3 story points (in general, this corresponds to a few hours to a couple of days).
 We have committed to complete this by the end of our Sprint which ends soon.
 Please fork the code and submit a link to your fork with your changes when you have completed the assignment.

-The existing code is "legacy", and, ugh, it's ugly.
+The existing code is “legacy”, and, ugh, it’s ugly.
+We’re attempting to move the legacy code toward a more object-oriented approach, and this would could be a good time to refactor.
 Feel free to make any changes to the code as long as everything still works correctly and all specs pass.
-(Although, note that Awards are used elsewhere in the system, so their public interface must remain backward compatible).

 ## Installation Hints (Ruby)